topet2k12001/ddr-smut/README.md

 I am anticipating that my "real-world" busy life will be taking over my free time sooner or later.
 The "real-life" version of myself is a very busy person with no time for learning things like this.
 With that said, I think the time is ripe for me to put this out to share.

-**Project Proper**
+### Project Proper

 This repository is all about sharing my actual automation scripts, and **NOT** the very tools/utilities that my scripts are automating.

 ***So far, the scripts currently uploaded are:***

-1. DDR F.U.C.K.S.
-(Fully Unified Converter of Known Songs)
+1. **DDR F.U.C.K.S.
+(Fully Unified Converter of Known Songs):** end-to-end process automation of producing a file package for a song in DDR.
-2. DDR S.E.X.
-ANALYZER (Stepchart Express Analyzer)
+2. **DDR S.E.X.
+ANALYZER (Stepchart Express Analyzer):** this is an automation script for analyzing DDR .ssq stepcharts.
-3. DDR F.A.P.
-Tool (Final Audio Producer)
+3. **DDR F.A.P.
+Tool (Final Audio Producer):** this is an automation script to automatically produce the "Final Audio" files (.xwb and .xsb) needed by DDR arcade data, without using the XACT GUI tool.

 There are a few more that I will be sharing; please bear with me.